 On the other hand, “Battery” is defined in Statute 784.03 as actual unwanted physical contact where the offender inflicts an injury, regardless of whether a weapon was used in the attack.

-Contact an Ocala Assault and Battery Crimes Lawyer
+Contact an Ocala, FL Assault and Battery Crimes Lawyer

 Both assault and battery charges carry penalties like fines and incarceration.
 If you hope to get a robust defense in court, you must immediately get in touch with an experienced Ocala assault and battery crimes lawyer.
-The skilled team at Smith & Eulo will review the facts and evidence of the case and devise a defensive strategy to present in court.
+Our skilled team here at Smith & Eulo will review the facts and evidence of the case and devise a defensive strategy to present in court, our criminal defense lawyers have over 20 years of experience successfully handling these types of cases.
+Call us now!

 Possible defense arguments include proving that the incident was an accident or that there was no intent to evoke fear.
 Your lawyers might also argue that the victim permitted contact or that the perceived threat was a prank.
 Additionally, if the act was committed in self-defense or to protect a third person or their property, the charges could be dismissed.